PHALANGES OF THE FOOT ANATOMY

 • Allows hinge-type movements:

-• Flexion (curling toes)
+• Flexion (curling your toes)

-• Extension (straightening toes)
+• Extension (straightening your toes)

 PROXIMAL PHALANGES